Bright and photostable single-photon emitter in silicon carbide: Introduction

 \section{Introduction}

-Efficient, on-demand, and robust single photon emitters (SPEs) are of central importance to many areas of quantum information processing \cite{2013.AcademicPress.Migdall.SPG}.
-Color centers in high-bandgap semiconductors have emerged as excellent SPEs \cite{2010.Wiley.Santori.SPE, 2005.RPP.LounisOrrit.SPE} that can operate even at room temperature.
-These include atomic defects in diamond \cite{DDia}, zinc oxide \cite{DZnO}, and single rare earth ions \cite{DRE} in garnets.
-Color centers in silicon carbide (SiC) and diamond provide optical access to internal spin states \cite{2015.Springer.Naydenov.SPED,SiVSiC2}, which can be used as quantum memories for quantum computing \cite{2010.PNAS.Awschalom.QuanDef}, quantum-enhanced sensing, and other quantum technologies \cite{childress2014atom,doherty2013nitrogen}.
+Efficient, on-demand, and robust single-photon emitters (SPEs) are of central importance to many areas of quantum information processing~\cite{2013.AcademicPress.Migdall.SPG}.
+Color centers in high-bandgap semiconductors have emerged as excellent SPEs~\cite{2010.Wiley.Santori.SPE, 2005.RPP.LounisOrrit.SPE} that can operate even at room temperature.
+These include atomic defects in diamond~\cite{DDia}, zinc oxide~\cite{DZnO,Neitzke2015_ZnO}, and single rare earth ions~\cite{DRE} in garnets.
+Color centers in silicon carbide (SiC) and diamond provide optical access to internal spin states~\cite{2015.Springer.Naydenov.SPED,SiVSiC2}, which can be used as quantum memories for quantum computing~\cite{2010.PNAS.Awschalom.QuanDef}, quantum-enhanced sensing, and other quantum technologies~\cite{childress2014atom,doherty2013nitrogen}.

-SiC is a technologically important material that is widely used in optoelectronics, high power electronics, and microelectromechanical systems \cite{SiCTod}.
-It is commercially available in up to 6-inch wafers, and processes for device engineering are well developed \cite{SiCProt}.
-Recently, many SPEs were reported in SiC, which were attributed to the carbon antisite-vacancy pair \cite{SiCRT}, silicon vacancies \cite{SiVSiC1, SiVSiC2, SiVSiC4}, and di-vacancies \cite{DiV1, DiV2, DiVCoh}.
+SiC is a technologically important material that is widely used in optoelectronics, high-power electronics, and microelectromechanical systems~\cite{SiCTod}.
+It is commercially available in up to 6 in.
+(152.4$~$mm) wafers, and processes for device engineering are well developed~\cite{SiCProt}.
+Recently, a large variety of SPEs were reported in SiC and attributed to the carbon antisite-vacancy pair~\cite{SiCRT}, silicon vacancies~\cite{SiVSiC2, SiVSiC4,2015.NatMat.Widmann.SpinSiC, 2015NatCom.Fuchs.SiVSpin}, and divacancies~\cite{DiV1, DiV2, DiVCoh}.

-Here, we report on an exceptionally photostable and bright SPE in the hexagonal (4H) SiC polytype with a photoluminescence (PL) in the visible spectrum.
-Despite the high index of SiC (2.65 at 600$~$nm \cite{1971.Shaffer.RefIn}) and the associated total internal reflection, we measure a saturated photon count rate of up to 2$\times$10$^6 ~$e$^{-}$cm$^{-2}$, energy: 10$~$MeV) before annealing increased the emitter density by $\sim 2\times$.
+Here, we report on an exceptionally photostable and bright SPE in the hexagonal 4H-SiC polytype with photoluminescence (PL) in the visible spectrum.
+Despite the high index of SiC (2.65 at 600$~$nm~\cite{1971.Shaffer.RefIn}) and the associated total internal reflection at the SiC interface, we measure a saturated photon count rate of up to 2$\times$10$^6 ~$e$^{-}$cm$^{-2}$, energy: 10$~$MeV) before annealing increased the emitter density by $\sim 2\times$.